jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 Interviewers will ask you about things you mention on your resume, especially your past work experiences.

 A good way to make a favorable impression is to tell a good story.
-Have a story or two about your experience in teamwork, conflict, failure, leadership.
+Have a story or two about your experience in teamwork, conflict, failure, leadership, etc.

-Sometimes the interviewer may not reference a specific experience, but they may ask more generally, such as, "Tell me about a conflict you had and how you resolved it."
+Sometimes the interviewer may not reference a specific experience, but they may ask you something more generally, such as, "Tell me about a conflict you had and how you resolved it."

 An open question like this can feel more disorienting than a specific question, but its openness gives you flexibility and more options.
 It could be something that happened in your academic career, a previous job, team sport, etc.